rake-compiler/rake-compiler-dock/README.md

 `rake-compiler-dock` without arguments starts an interactive shell session.
 You can choose between different ruby versions by `rvm use <version>` .
 All changes within the current working directory are shared with the host.
-But all other changes to the file system are dropped at the end of the session.
+But note, that all other changes to the file system are dropped at the end of the session.

 `rake-compiler-dock` can also take the build command(s) from STDIN or as command arguments.